 Do they offer both AP Physics 1 and AP Physics 2, or do they just offer a basic introductory physics course?
 Do they teach AP Physics C?
 If so, do they teach Mechanics, Electricity and Magnetism, or both?
 Getting these answers is the first step to planning your schedule.

 Also keep in mind that since Physics 1 and Physics 2 are new classes, schools might still be working them into their schedules over the next few years.

-#2: During the meeting, ask about the recommended physics course sequence at your school.
+During the meeting with your advisor, ask about the recommended physics course sequence at your school.

 There may be required prerequisite courses or placement tests for the AP Physics courses, or your school might have a recommended order of science classes that includes biology and chemistry.

-if you want to find out about the workload and topics they cover.
+If you're concerned about taking AP Physics, then looking at course syllabi can give you a sense of the courses' workloads and topics they cover.
 This might help you choose between taking a regular introduction to physics course or AP Physics 1, or choose between AP Physics 2 and AP Physics C.

 AP courses often have summer assignments.
 AP Physics C in particular is likely to have summer work, especially if your school teaches both topics.
 Make sure to consider your schedule and summer commitments (like camps, jobs or trips) before signing up.

-Aim to take AP Physics C if you are a future engineer or natural sciences major – but take it alongside or after taking calculus.
-If your school doesn’t offer Physics C, take AP Physics 2 or honors physics if you can.
-Taking AP Physics 1 and Physics 2 is plenty if you aren’t going to study natural sciences or engineering, but want to take challenging science courses in high school.
+Aim to take AP Physics C if you are a future engineer or natural sciences major—but take it alongside or after taking calculus.
+If your school doesn't offer Physics C, take AP Physics 2 or honors physics if you can.
+Taking AP Physics 1 and Physics 2 is plenty if you aren't going to study natural sciences or engineering since you want to make room for other AP classes in your schedule.